KevinFernandesDev/ReaCS/README.md

 ✅ Clean declarative API for devs: no subscriptions, no events, cross-monobehavior referencing or data/method accesses

-✅ Works for designers using Unity regular workflow for data editing and addition of new data
+✅ Clean worfklow for for designers: Only use Unity's regular workflow for data edition/mutation and see changes immediately

 ✅ Easy to scale